twilightscapes/pirateweb/static/content/pages/index.md

 comments: false
 shareable: false
 ---
-Pirate is your own <strong>Personal Web App (PWA)</strong> &amp; works on any device - NO App Store needed.
+Pirate is your own <strong>Personal Web App(PWA)</strong>, It works on any device - NO App Store needed.

-Watch ad-free videos, edit your homepage &amp; profile, and publish engaging content while maintaining FULL ownership and copyright.
+Watch ad-free video, edit your homepage/profile, and publish content with FULL ownership and copyright.

 A new social media, Pirate is a decentralized network of other Pirate users &amp; YOU control the algorithm.